balzss/krater/README.md

     ```bash
     npm run dev
     ```
-    This will usually start the server at `http://localhost:3000/krater`.
-Check the terminal output for the exact address.
+    This will start the server at `http://localhost:3000/krater`.

 ### Adding the Chrome Extension